Working with Animations in PowerPoint Library

 {

-//Iterate the slide
+//Retrieve the slide

 ISlide slide = pptxDoc.Slides[0];

-//Iterate the shape
+//Retrieve the shape

 IShape shape = slide.Shapes[0] as IShape;

-//Iterate the sequence
+//Access the animation sequence

 ISequence sequence = slide.Timeline.MainSequence;